 Since a dip in 2020, the number of lateral Partner hires made by AM Law 100 firms have increased.
 In total, over 10,000 Partner moves have taken place, but how successful have the firms been at retaining these hires?

-Using data from Pirical Legal Professionals (PLP) we've taken a look at how many of the lateral Partners hired between 2020 - 2023 by AM Law 100 firms, are still at their new firm.
+Using publicly-available data tracked by Pirical Legal Professionals (PLP) we've taken a look at how many of the lateral Partners hired between 2020 - 2023 by AM Law 100 firms, are still at their new firm.
 We've excluded moves made as a result of mergers.

 These 4 firms jointly claimed the top spot in our list, as all of them have managed to retain 100% of their Partner hires since 2020.